-We tend to perceive the existence and positioning of objects by subconsciously following “outlines”, and by
+We tend to perceive the existence and positioning of objects by subconsciously following “outlines”, and by distinguishing

-distinguishing the “inside and outside” of these contours.
+the “inside and outside” of these contours.

-This also means that objects with obscure outlines cannot always be identified as objects, and conversely
+This also means that objects with obscure outlines cannot always be identified as objects, and conversely if outlines are

-if outlines are visible, that information which is not visible can be subconsciously supplemented.
+visible, that information which is not visible can be subconsciously supplemented.

-The exhibition takes this fundamental principle into account, and the following ideas were implemented
+The exhibition takes this fundamental principle into account, and the following ideas were implemented as a theme.

-The existence of items are blurred by manipulating outlines in various ways, or the viewers can recognize
+The existence of items are blurred by manipulating outlines in various ways, or the viewers can recognize some existence

-some existence of an item visually in their minds by making invisible outlines visible.
+of an item visually in their minds by making invisible outlines visible.

 In total 79 collections were amassed including the following: